- Nearly a quarter of residents are enrolled in Medicare in West Virginia, versus about 19% of the total US population.

 Medicare Advantage in West Virginia

 Twenty-six percent of people with Medicare in West Virginia were enrolled in private Medicare Advantage plans in 2018.
-Nationwide, the average was 34 percent, so Medicare Advantage enrollment was a little less popular in West Virginia at that point than it was nationwide.
+Nationwide, the average was 34%, so Medicare Advantage enrollment was a little less popular in West Virginia at that point than it was nationwide.
 The other three-quarters of West Virginia’s Medicare beneficiaries had opted for coverage under Original Medicare.
-But by 2020, about 38 percent of West Virginia’s Medicare beneficiaries were enrolled in private Medicare Advantage plans; nearly catching up with the 40 percent nationwide average.
+But by 2021, almost 43% of West Virginia’s Medicare beneficiaries were enrolled in private Medicare Advantage plans — virtually even with the 44% nationwide average.

 Medicare Advantage plans provide all of the benefits of Medicare Part A and Part B, and most Advantage plans also incorporate Medicare Part D (coverage for prescription drugs) as well as extras like dental and vision.
 But the deductible and coinsurance amounts vary with Medicare Advantage, and the provider networks tend to have much more localized service areas than the nationwide provider access that Original Medicare enrollees can use.